virtual-labs/exp-simply-supported-beam-iitd/experiment/procedure.md

 <img src="images/pr2.png"/>

-3. Click on add button to bring pillers in the lab.
+3. Click on add button to bring blocks in the lab.

 <img src="images/pr3.png"/>